wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Class K - cooking oil or fat.
    <br /><br />

+A dry pipe system (filled with pressurized air.
-A preaction extinguisher operates like a dry pipe system except that the sprinkler head holds a thermal-fusible link that must melt before the water is released.
+<strong>Preaction</strong> extinguisher pipe sprinkler heads holds a thermal-fusible link that melts before the water is released.
 This is currently the recommended system for a computer room.

 Locks:
    * A warded lock has a spring-loaded bolt with a notch in it.
 The lock has wards or metal projections inside the lock with which the key will match and enable opening the lock.